Grassroot Institute of Hawaii Board of Directors

-Keliʻi Akina, Ph.D., is a recognized scholar, educator, public policy spokesperson, and community leader in Hawaii.
-Currently, he is President/CEO of the Grassroot Institute of Hawaii, a public policy think tank dedicated to the principles of individual liberty, free markets and limited, accountable government.
-In 2016, Dr. Akina was elected to statewide public office as Trustee-at-Large of the Office of Hawaiian Affairs.
-An expert in East-West Philosophy and Ethics, Dr. Akina has taught at universities in China and the United States and continues as an adjunct instructor at Hawaii Pacific University.
+Keli’i Akina, Ph.D., is a recognized scholar, public policy spokesperson and community leader in Hawaii.
+In 2016, Akina was elected to statewide public office as trustee-at-large for the state Office of Hawaiian Affairs.
+He is an expert in East-West philosophy and ethics, has taught at universities in China and the United States, and continues as an adjunct instructor at Hawaii Pacific University.
 He holds advanced degrees from Northwestern University and the University of Hawaii.

 Eddy “Ed” Kemp

-In addition to being on the Board of Directors of the Grassroot Institute of Hawaii, Gilbert Collins is currently Director of the Capital Research Center in Washington, DC and The Independent Institute in Oakland, CA. He lives in Hawaii and California and is also a Trustee of the Intercollegiate Studies Institute.
+In addition to being on the board of directors of the Grassroot Institute of Hawaii, Gilbert Collins is currently director of the Capital Research Center in Washington, D.C., and The Independent Institute in Oakland, Calif.
+He lives in Hawaii and California, and is also a trustee of the Intercollegiate Studies Institute.

 Robert W. “Bill” Hastings II

-Bill is an attorney with the firm of Hastings and Laun LLLC located in Kamuela (Waimea), Hawaii His practice is limited to estate planning and related matters.
-Originally from Wyoming, he graduated from the University of Wyoming with a BA in political science and math in 1968, then spent six years on active duty in the navy.
+Bill Hastings II is an attorney with the firm of Hastings and Laun LLLC, located in Kamuela (Waimea), Hawaii.
+His practice is limited to estate planning and related matters.
+Originally from Wyoming, he graduated from the University of Wyoming with a BA in political science and math in 1968, then spent six years on active duty in the U.S. Navy.
 He moved to Honolulu after graduating from the University of Michigan Law School in 1977, then moved to the Big Island in 1983.
-Bill is a Fellow of the American College of Trust and Estate Council.
-He currently serves on the Board of the North Hawaii Community Hospital and as a co-trustee of the Anna Ranch Charitable Trust.
+Hastings is a fellow of the American College of Trust and Estate Council.
+He currently serves on the board of the North Hawaii Community Hospital, and as a co-trustee of the Anna Ranch Charitable Trust.